-You may be wondering why we talk about the power of story so often, what “unlocking storytelling superpowers” is all about in our blog subscription box, and exactly why storytelling in marketing is the best approach.
+You may be wondering why we talk about the power of story so often; and what “unlocking storytelling superpowers” actually means; and exactly why storytelling in marketing is the best approach.

 Few can deny the power of a good story, at the movies, over a drink in the pub, or at bedtime with a warm glass of milk; consuming stories is something we all do at every age, every day.
-But not every business yet understands the importance it holds for super-charging their bottom line.
+Not every business understands the importance it holds for supercharging their bottom line.

 photo credit: Digital Ralph